Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 As of this date we have been using photographic 18% gray and white cards for our calibration, but we will be going to white polystyrene foam per the advice from Paul Mirel which is reporte to be a "broadband spectrally flat reflector".
 This sounds ideal and much cheaper than Spectralon.
 White PTFE (Polytetrafluoroethylene) Sheets are also an option.

-These are the python libraries that are required in your python installation to run these notebooks:
+The following are the python libraries that are required to run these notebooks:

       import numpy as np
       import pandas as pd